everydayhero/amazon-kinesis-client-ruby/README.md

 Kcl::Executor.run
 ```

-The most essential part of the is the `Kcl::Executor.run` bit, it is required in the script that you want the consumer client to run.
+The most essential part of this is the `Kcl::Executor.run` bit, which is required in the script that you want the consumer client to run.
 The configuration (i.e. `Kcl::Executor.new` bit) and record processor class (i.e. `SimpleProcessor`) can be put in other suitable places.

 Next, run the script with an additional argument `exec`, e.g. `ruby run_simple_kinesis_client.rb exec`.
 Please note, it will **not** work without the `exec` argument, because the script is intent to be invoked by the amazon-kinesis-client java process.
 Specifying `exec` actually triggers the java consumer process.